 To register for Open Studio sessions, visit the Thinking Tools Studio.
 Please note, you will need to register for the Thinking Tools Studio to sign up for a session.
 Registration will open for sessions on a rolling basis (typically one-week prior to the session occurring).Register Now

 Alexandria Sedar is a Peacebuilder specializing in systems thinking, international development and public health.
 Her work is centered in cultivating collaboration and trust among stakeholders and she has worked across disciplines and world regions.
 Her most recent projects include issues of eviction in Milwaukee, co-creation of water systems and management in Guatemala’s Ixil Triangle, and the protection and the expression of indigenous knowledge in the Ecuadorian Amazon.
-The latter contributed to the collaborative project Decolonizing Agriculture: A Case Study of Chakra in the Ecuadorian Amazon which was a finalist in Oxford University’s Map the System Competition.
-Currently, she is the evaluation specialist for the Center for International Education at University of Wisconsin-Milwaukee (UWM).
+The latter contributed to the collaborative project, with Linda Xiong and Katherine Riebe, Decolonizing Agriculture: A Case Study of Chakra in the Ecuadorian Amazon which was a finalist in Oxford University’s Map the System Competition.
+Currently, she is the evaluation specialist and grant co-manager for the Center for International Education at University of Wisconsin-Milwaukee (UWM).
 She is also a mentor for Engineers Without Borders (EWB) at UWM and the vice chair of EWB USA’s committee on project monitoring evaluation and learning.

-Alexandria received her Masters in Sustainable Peacebuilding from University of Wisconsin-Milwaukee where she was an Advanced Opportunity Fellow and an instructor for Introduction to Peacebuilding and Conflict Resolution.
+Alexandria received a Master in Sustainable Peacebuilding from University of Wisconsin-Milwaukee where she was an Advanced Opportunity Fellow and an instructor for Introduction to Peacebuilding and Conflict Resolution.

 Check back later for additional events!